-- Nuts: This particularly allergy does not include peanuts (which are technically a kind of legume), but does include all kinds of tree-grown nuts like cashews, hazelnuts, and almonds.
-They can be found with bread products, crackers, desserts, marzipan, biscuits, sauces, oils, and nut powders
+- Nuts: This particular allergy does not include peanuts (which are technically a kind of legume), but does include all kinds of tree-grown nuts like cashews, hazelnuts, and almonds.
+They can be found with bread products, crackers, desserts, marzipan, biscuits, sauces, oils, and nut powders.

-- Sesame Seeds: These are often found in breads (most commonly burger buns), breadsticks, houmous, tahini, and oils.
-They can also be found in some salads
+- Sesame Seeds: These are often found in breads (most commonly burger buns), breadsticks, humus, tahini, and oils.
+They can also be found in some salads.

-- Soya: It is usually found in dishes of oriental origin, such as tofu.
+- Soya: It is usually found in dishes of Asian origin, such as tofu.
 It can be found in miso paste, edamame beans, soya flour, bean curd, or textured soya protein.
-It’s often found in desserts, ice cream, many meat products, sauces, and a lot of vegetarian/vegan products
+It’s often found in desserts, ice cream, many meat products, sauces, and a lot of vegetarian/vegan products.

 - Sulphites: These are often used in dried fruit products like raisins, apricots, and prunes.
-They can also be find in wine and beer, soft drinks, meat products, and vegetables.
-An allergy to sulphites is at higher risk of developing in people who suffer from asthma
+They can also be found in wine and beer, soft drinks, meat products, and vegetables.
+An allergy to sulphites is at a higher risk of developing in people who suffer from asthma.

 Identifying an Allergic Reaction